jessicav120/Pet-Adoption/README.md

 ## Happy Hearts Pet Rescue

-A simple site with some bootstrap styling, using Flask-WTF.
+A simple site with some bootstrap styling.
+Made using Flask-WTF.